imsc-rosetta/imsc-rosetta-specification/samples/descriptionsrc/imsc-rosetta-alignment.descr.md

 # div 4

 This div represents two lines centered at the bottom.
-Note the absence of a p_al_ style - here we are using the default positon which is fixed as center in imsc-rosetta.
+Note the absence of a p_al_ style - here we are using the default position which is fixed as center in imsc-rosetta.

 # div 5